MyHush/hush-swing-wallet-ui/README.md

 ### Donations accepted
 At the present time this project is non-commercial in nature and developed by volunteers.
 If you find the GUI Wallet useful, please consider making a donation for its further development.
 Your contribution matters!
-Donations are accepted at Zdash T address:
+Donations are accepted at HUSH T address:
 ```
 t1UDhNq2aEqvxEbPzcRM8n2QJV8YJ664rXJ
 ```

 ### License
-This program is distributed under an [MIT License](https://github.com/vaklinov/zdash-swing-wallet-ui/raw/master/LICENSE).
+This program is distributed under an [MIT License](https://github.com/vaklinov/hush-swing-wallet-ui/raw/master/LICENSE).

 ### Disclaimer